+Let’s discover how you can get your green thumb satiated with your very own indoor garden!
 Do you not have a lot of outdoor space for a garden?
 Maybe you have a large yard, but you’ve never been able to get a garden to flourish out there.

 Rest easy, you can grow vegetables in your kitchen and it is a lot easier than you might think.
 You can plant one (or all) of these eight vegetables inside and start your garden!

 If you want to plant a vegetable that you can eat for breakfast, lunch, and dinner, potatoes are ideal.
 You will need to find a space in your home, either the kitchen or the dining room, that gets a lot of natural light.

 The key to growing good spinach is having a good drainage pot, as spinach cannot get too moist.
 This allows the moisture to get out, but also lets the air in.

 These power foods are packed with vitamins and nutrients and they’re so simple to grow!
 You can grow them in your kitchen garden using vegetable seeds.

 However, if you plant herbs like basil, chives, lemon grass, etc. during the winter, you’ll want to keep them safely away from the windows, so they don’t get too cold, as that will cause wilting.

 Scallions (also known as green onions) are so versatile you can grow them basically anywhere.
 You can grow scallions from seed sets (they look like bare-root mini bulbs).

 When growing radishes indoors, you cannot keep them sitting in water.
 However, they will need sufficient moisture in order to grow.

 You can grow your own tasty strawberries at home.
 As long as you have the proper soil and lighting, strawberries will flourish.

 To get ripe tomatoes, you can plant them in 6-inch pots in soil in your kitchen.
 You will want to keep the soil slightly moist and in a warm location to germinate.